chauff/ImageLocationEstimation/README.md

 make -f Makefile.app
 ```

-will generate the executable `BaselinePrediction` in the bin folder.
+will generate the executable `PredictionRun`.
+It's only input is a parameter file which is explained in detail below.

 Creating an Index